JulianNicholls/React-Native-Course/README.md

 * I have changed the context in the blog app to use a custom hook, because there is no reason to ever expose the context directly.

+* Where Stephen passes the ID of a post to updated or delete, I pass the complete post.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time, I have tried